 More information: new practice for classification

-If you feel uncertain about how to classify your goods or services, please feel free to contact our customer service.
+If you feel uncertain about how to classify your goods or services, please feel free to contact our customer support.